zcerx/AdaptiveWarden/README.md

 M. Chourib, S. Wendzel, W. Mazurczyk: *Eliminating Network Covert Channels with the Adaptive Warden*.

 The adaptive warden bases the selection of its active filter rules depending on the observed traffic (as described in our paper; currently under review).
+The full documentation of the tool will be made available in parallel to the paper's camera-ready version in case of acceptance (for now, the details of the warden are only described in the submitted paper).

 #### Adaptive filter CLI options